hazelcast/charts/README.md

 helm init
 ```

-if RBAC enabled in your cluster, you need to create a service-account first and pass it through while executing `helm init`
+Verify that Tiller Version is returned.

 ```
-kubectl create serviceaccount tiller --namespace kube-system kubectl create clusterrolebinding tiller-admin-binding --clusterrole=cluster-admin --serviceaccount=kube-system:tiller helm init --service-account=tiller
+helm version --server
 ```

-# Troubleshooting in Kubernetes Environments
+## Troubleshooting in Kubernetes Environments

-If you have helm and Tiller is intalled in your system.
+If you have Helm and Tiller is intalled in your system.
 You can start deploying Hazelcast Helm Charts to your kubernetes cluster.
 This is the list of some common problems you might face while deploying Hazelcast

-### Why is Mancenter LoadBalancer in pending state?
+### Why is Management Center EXTERNAL-IP not assigned?

 [Minikube](https://github.com/kubernetes/minikube) is a tool that makes it easy to run Kubernetes locally.
 However, It does not come with LoadBalancer so Management Center can't be accesible with external IP.